IFL-CAMP/simple/README.md

 ___

 ### simple_msgs
-*simple* provides a set of message that can be immediately used to exchange data.
+*simple* provides a set of messages that can be immediately used to exchange data.
-They represent common information that are usually needed

 The following messages are defined:
 - Bool, Int, Float, Double, String